ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 When deploying LoadBalancer through Kubernetes Service with type LoadBalancer, the Cloud Controller Manager (CCM) implementation will automatically create Public Cloud resources (LoadBalancer, Listener, Pool, Health-monitor, Gateway, Network, Subnet,...).
 In order to easily identify those resources, here are the naming templates:
 > [!warning]
 >
-> Do not change the name of ressources automatically created by MKS, it may result to inconsistency.
+> Do not change the name of resources automatically created by MKS, as it may result to inconsistencies.
 >
 >